Discovery prospects of a singly-charged scalar at $\mu$TRISTAN: Acknowledgment

 \section{Acknowledgment}

+We thank Saiyad Ashanujjaman for useful discussions on experimental limits.
 This work was partly supported by the National Science Centre, Poland, under the OPUS 27 funding scheme, project no.~2024/53/B/ST2/00975.
 The work of N.O. is supported in part by the United States Department of Energy Grant Nos.~DE-SC0012447, DE-SC0023713, and DE-SC0026347.
-The work of D.S. was partly supported by the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (Grant agreement No. 949451).
-SKV is supported by ANRF, DST, Govt. of India Grants, CRG/2021/007170 “Tiny Effects from Heavy New Physics “and REDA funds from IISC.
+The work of D.S. was partly supported by the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (Grant agreement No. 949451).
+SKV is supported by ANRF, DST, Govt. of India Grants, CRG/2021/007170 ``Tiny Effects from Heavy New Physics'' and REDA funds from IISC.